 However, remember that your cover letter is still a formal letter.
 There’s a recommended layout to be followed.
 But what does that structure look like, and what should you include on a teacher’s cover letter?

-- your contact information,
+- your contact information, including the date you're writing it,

 - the school’s (addressee’s) details,

-- a greeting/salutation (e.g., Dear Principal Johnson,),
+- a greeting / salutation (e.g., Dear Principal Johnson,),

 - an opening statement that grabs their attention,